GIANT FROM THE UNKNOWN

 Someone says local Geologist, Dr. Wayne Brooks (Ed Kemmer: SPACE PATROL [TV], THE SPIDER), had a run in with Harold Banks when Banks shot at him.
 The Sheriff nearly rubs his hands in glee, as he hates college boys.
 At that moment Wayne walks up and the Sheriff gives him the business.

 Sheriff is nearly ready to arrest Wayne on mere suspicion, but then a Jeep drives up.
-The two out-of towners are Archeologist Dr. Frederick Cleveland (Morris Ankrum: TIME TO KILL, ROCKETSHIP X-M, FLIGHT TO MARS, RED PLANET MARS, INVADERS FROM MARS [1953], EARTH VS. THE FLYING SAUCERS, ZOMBIES OF MORA TAU, KRONOS, BEGINNING OF THE END, THE GIANT CLAW, HOW TO MAKE A MONSTER, CURSE OF THE FACELESS MAN, HALF HUMAN, TOWER OF LONDON, THE MAN WITH THE X-RAY EYES) and his perky daughter, Janet (Sally Faser: IT CONQUERED THE WORLD, WAR OF THE COLOSSAL BEAST, THE SPIDER).
+The two out-of towners are Archeologist Dr. Frederick Cleveland (Morris Ankrum: TIME TO KILL, ROCKETSHIP X-M, FLIGHT TO MARS, RED PLANET MARS, INVADERS FROM MARS [1953], EARTH VS. THE FLYING SAUCERS, ZOMBIES OF MORA TAU, KRONOS, BEGINNING OF THE END, THE GIANT CLAW, HOW TO MAKE A MONSTER, CURSE OF THE FACELESS MAN, HALF HUMAN, TOWER OF LONDON, THE MAN WITH THE X-RAY EYES) and his perky daughter, Janet (Sally Fraser: IT CONQUERED THE WORLD, WAR OF THE COLOSSAL BEAST, THE SPIDER).
 Dr. Cleveland is too old to be a college boy so the Sheriff warns them not to hang around these parts.

 Dr. Brooks sees Janet and takes an instant lust to her, walking right up, brassy as hell in front of her father, and openly flirting before he even knows her name.